joelouthan/theologic.us/content/posts/family-devos-mark/2012-08-02-devotions-mark-1-7-8-jesus-baptizes-us-in-fire.md

 ## The Text

->Mark 1:2-3 As it is written in Isaiah the prophet,
->“Behold, I send my messenger before your face,
->who will prepare your way,
->
->the voice of one crying in the wilderness:
->‘Prepare the way of the Lord,
->make his paths straight,’”
->
->John appeared, baptizing in the wilderness and proclaiming a baptism of repentance for the forgiveness of sins.
-And all the country of Judea and all Jerusalem were going out to him and were being baptized by him in the river Jordan, confessing their sins.
-Now John was clothed with camel's hair and wore a leather belt around his waist and ate locusts and wild honey.
-And he preached, saying, “After me comes he who is mightier than I, the strap of whose sandals I am not worthy to stoop down and untie.
-I have baptized you with water, but he will baptize you with the Holy Spirit.”
+>Mark 1:7-8 (CSB) He proclaimed, “One who is more powerful than I am is coming after me.
+I am not worthy to stoop down and untie the strap of his sandals.
+I baptize you with water, but he will baptize you with the Holy Spirit.”

 ## The Devotion